 Aleut/Eskimo Paddle Making:

-The Aleut and Inuit craft of carving wooden paddles for kayaks.
+The Aleut and Inuit craft of carving wooden kayak paddles.

-Images of Inuit artifacts from the Canadian Museum of Civilization.
+Images of artifacts from different Inuit communities of Canada.

 Igloos How To Build An Igloo Inuit Environment and Housing Inuit Shelter Sod Houses: